Skip to main content

 Timeline for Internal Succession

-An adequate timeline also allows you to develop more than one team member, to reduce the risks associated with choosing just one person as successor.
+A thoughtful timeline also allows you to develop more than one team member, which could reduce the risks of relying on a single successor and strengthen your overall bench.

 Years 1 – 2

-• Set personal objectives and determine which succession strategy suits your firm.
+• Set personal objectives and determine which succession strategy best suits your practice.

 Years 3 – 5+

-• Structure and execute on your succession plan, with an emphasis on client retention and recruitment of next-generation advisors and investors.
+• Structure and execute on your succession plan, with a focus on client retention and recruitment of next-generation advisors and investors.

 • Finalize the transition.